- TAX INFO

 Line 12, Amount You Owe

 Include any estimated penalty for not paying enough tax during the year (explained later) in the amount you enter on line 12.
 You can pay online, by phone, or by check or money order.
-Do not include any estimated tax payment for 2012 in this payment.
+Do not include any estimated tax payments (for 2013 or 2014) in this payment.
 Instead, make the estimated tax payment separately.

 Bad check or payment.
 The penalty for writing a bad check to the IRS is $25 or 2% of the check, whichever is more.
+However, if the amount of the check is less than $25, the penalty equals the amount of the check.
 This penalty also applies to other forms of payment if the IRS does not receive the funds.
 Use TeleTax topic 206.

 Paying online is convenient and secure and helps make sure we get your payments on time.
 You can pay using either of the following electronic payment methods.